-Organisations
+Organisations tab

 This navigation menu tab provides an overview of the registered Organisations of the CLC+ Core system.

 Organisations are taken over by default from EIONET on your first login to CLC+CORE.
 Organisations play an important role when you define the visibility of your Ingestion or Extraction for publishing it.
 The visibility can be limited to users from your organisations only or for the country of the selected Organisation.